fdioDocs/vpp-docs/docs/reference/vppcontainers/containerCreation.rst

 As you can see, by default there is one veth interface.

-Now we need to add to this file so each container will have an interface for a Linux bridge and an unconsumed second interface.
+*Add to this file* so each container will have an interface for a Linux bridge and an unconsumed second interface with:

 .. code-block:: shell

     ~# echo -e "lxc.network.name = veth0\nlxc.network.type = veth\nlxc.network.name = veth_link1"  | sudo tee -a cat /etc/lxc/default.conf

-We can inspect the contents again to verify the file was indeed modified:
+Inspect the contents again to verify the file was indeed modified:

 .. code-block:: shell